ghc-proposals/ghc-proposals/proposals/AmbiguousType-pragma.rst

 Text for pull request [move there when PR created].

-Per-signature pragma `{-# AMBIGUOUS #-}` allows that signature's type to be ambiguous; replacing the whole-module `-XAllowAmbiguousTypes`, which dangerously lifts ambiguity checking on all signatures.
+Per-signature pragma ``{-# AMBIGUOUS #-}`` to allow that signature's type to be ambiguous; replacing the module-wide ``-XAllowAmbiguousTypes``, which dangerously lifts ambiguity checking on all signatures.

-Also tweak the error reporting to avoid recklessly suggesting users turn on `-XAllowAmbiguousTypes`; and provide a flag `-Wallowed-ambiguous-types` that shows the ambiguity message as a warning.
+Also tweak the error reporting to avoid recklessly suggesting users turn on ``-XAllowAmbiguousTypes``; and provide a flag ``-Wallowed-ambiguous-types`` that shows the ambiguity message as a warning.

 To do: Here you should write a short abstract motivating and briefly summarizing the proposed change.

+This proposal was the residue from discussions around 'Top-level signatures' #148.
+Thank you to @goldfirere and @int-index.

 Motivation
 ------------